coin100-dao/coin100Web/README.md

 Q5: Do I need a specific wallet to hold COIN100?

 A: Any Ethereum-compatible wallet that supports Polygon network tokens, such as MetaMask, can hold COIN100.
-Q6: Are there transaction fees when buying or selling COIN100?

-A: Yes, a 3% fee is applied to each transaction (excluding owner transfers), which is distributed as per the fee breakdown.
-Fees and Distribution
 Q7: What are the transaction fees used for?

 A: